culibraries/folio/pulumi/README.md

 This will destroy all the resources that are running.
 There's no need to do this on every run.
 As mentioned above pulumi will take care of applying patches when the code changes.
 The only reason to destroy is if you truly want to take down the AWS resources consumed by the stack.

+This operation may not always work as expected.
+When things go wrong do `pulumi destroy --help` to get a sense of your options.
+Refreshing the stack's state before destroying has been known to help.
+Also setting the debug flag is never a bad idea.
+To do both of these things try `pulumi destroy -r -d`.

 ## Notes

 ### Public and private subnets